 Why Form an Umbrella LLC?

-Forming an umbrella LLC can allow subsidiaries to enjoy the affiliation of being a part of a larger company, without actually being commingled with the assets of a larger company.
+Subsidiaries of an umbrella LLC enjoy being affiliated with a larger company without being commingled with its assets.
 For example, a subsidiary may be able to borrow money at a lower rate thanks to the larger holding company.
 An umbrella LLC can also help companies save money by avoiding a multiplicity of tax filings.

 And, from a legal standpoint, an umbrella company can shelter smaller subsidiaries from litigation issues.